For DonorsFor Applicants

 Virginia Tech Carilion School

 Research Opportunities: Virginia Tech Carilion has strong ties to research institutions and the Carilion Clinic.
-This opportunity provides students with ample opportunities to engage in research across various medical disciplines.
+This provides students with ample opportunities to engage in research across various medical disciplines.

 Interprofessional Education: The school's emphasis on interprofessional education fosters collaboration among future healthcare professionals, ensuring that graduates are well-prepared to work as part of a healthcare team.